Published 2021-02-12. Last modified 2021-03-29.

 Then when a SurveyResult

-instance is created, it must be passed an instance of Questionnaire
+instance is created, it could be passed an an entire instance of Questionnaire

 blank=True and null=True